adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Index sets

-Our goal with sparsity pattern detection is to quickly materialize the binary pattern of the Jacobian.
+Our goal with sparsity pattern detection is to quickly compute the binary pattern of the Jacobian.
 One way to achieve better performance than traditional AD is to encode row sparsity patterns as index sets.
 The $i$-th row of the Jacobian is given by